keithpatton/aks-sample/README.md

 Provides a working example of :

 - Azure Devops YAML Pipelines which
-    - Build and maintain infrastructure (Terraform)
+    - Build and maintain infrastructure
-    - Handle workload deployments to an AKS Cluster (Helm)
+    - Handle workload deployments to an AKS Cluster
 - AKS Workload Identity using the Asp.Net Core Api project template with minor modifications.
     - Accessing Azure SQL with Managed Identity
     - Accessing Key Vault with Managed Identity
 - Multi-tenancy Aspects
-    - Tenants specified as pipeline parameters (e.g tenant1, tenant2)
+    - Tenants specified as data, allowing for tenatn groups and also deployment rings for specific workload versions
     - Infrastructure Deployment
-      - Azure SQL Database provisioned for each tenant
+      - Azure SQL Database provisioned for each tenant along with appropriate access
     - Application Deployment
       - A Persistent Volume Claim (PVC) automatically creates an NFS mount backed by a blob container for each tenant
       - Support for tenanted Deployment Rings (e.g. tenant1 to stable version and tenant2 gets vnext version)
     - Application Runtime
-      - Tenant is inferred at runtime
+      - Tenant is inferred at runtime using a custom header
       - Tenanted SQL database access
-      - Tenanted Storage Mount (blob container) written to
+      - Tenanted Storage Mount (blob container) is written to.
       - Key Vault updated with tenanted secret (using tenant suffix)
 - Devops Aspects
     - Demonstates use of templates to share variables with a deployment stamp approach
+    - Demonstrates use of parameter data for tenants, tenant groups and deployment rings to create a dynamic deployment topology

 ## Pre-requisites
 - Azure Account (owner of an Azure Subscription)